JimDesu/basis-lang/spec.md

 The ceiling discipline tracks correctly: the sub-fexpr's ceiling is the inner `F`, which is bounded by the outer fexpr's invocation, which is itself bounded by the outer `D`'s frame retirement.
 Sub-fexprs are no harder to track than top-level fexprs; the ceiling is just one level deeper in the call stack.

 Re-entry — the same fexpr being invoked multiple times during `D`'s lifetime — is governed by `D`'s static analysis.
-Each invocation is treated as an inlining point in `D`'s CFG; the analysis computes the cumulative effect across the inlining points and rejects patterns that violate per-path obligations (write-once for productive parameters of `D`, etc.).
+Each invocation is treated as an inlining point in `D`'s CFG; the analysis computes the cumulative effect across the inlining points and rejects patterns that violate per-path obligations (write-once for CREATE parameters of `D`, etc.).
 The discipline is uniform with how `D`'s body's straight-line code is analyzed.

 ### 8.12 Excluded Combinations